Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

 # Provision a new locker

-Azure Percept MM relies on a number of Azure resources to operate (please see [server topology](server-topology.md) for more details).
+Azure Percept MM relies on a number of Azure resources to operate (please see [topology](server-topology.md) for more details).
 To provision an instance on Azure, follow the steps outlined below.

 ## Step 1.
 Provision Azure Percept AI/ML model and sensor data protection solution